About World of Labour

 Authors and review process

 Authors, who are well-known experts in their field, are invited based on their expertise and contribute free of charge.
 We ask each of our authors to follow our publication policies.
-Each IZA World of Labor article is subject to single-blind peer review.
-In addition, each article goes through thorough developmental editing, a process which may include some rewriting to bring the article in line with our unique, recognizable style, and to make sure that the article fits the needs of our target audience.
+Each World of Labour article is subject to single-blind peer review.
+In addition, each article goes through thorough editing, a process which may include some rewriting to bring the article in line with our unique, recognisable style, and to make sure that the article fits the needs of our target audience.

 To ensure their currency, the Editorial Board continually reviews articles.
 If new evidence has been published that would substantially change the conclusions of an article, then the board commissions a new updated version from the original and/or additional authors.
 If new evidence is available yet does not substantially change the conclusions of an article then we will simply add the new evidence to the additional references section of that article.
 You can view version information about an article under the Versions panel, displayed on the bottom right-hand side of each article.
 From this panel, you will be able to view previous versions of articles.

-IZA’s work is based on common values of transparency, mutual respect, integrity and reliability.
-In order to uphold the high standards of excellent research, and provide a healthy and open work environment, IZA has set out its Code of Conduct.
+Our work is based on common values of transparency, mutual respect, integrity and reliability.
+In order to uphold the high standards of excellent research, and provide a healthy and open work environment, LISER adheres to the European Code of Conduct for Research Integrity.

 Open access statement

-All articles published by IZA World of Labor are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by World of Labour are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.

-Authors of articles published in IZA World of Labor are the copyright holders of their articles.
-For authors who are US government employees or are prevented from being copyright holders for similar reasons, IZA World of Labor can accommodate non-standard copyright lines.
-Please contact the IZA World of Labor Office if further information is needed.
+Authors of articles published in World of Labour are the copyright holders of their articles.
+For authors who are US government employees or are prevented from being copyright holders for similar reasons, World of Labour can accommodate non-standard copyright lines.
+Please contact the World of Labour Office if further information is needed.

 Open science, FAIR data

-IZA is a strong proponent of Open Science and the FAIR principles in regards to data.
-Data should be F(indable), A(ccessible), I(nteroperable) and R(eusable) and well as properly cited acknowledging the author's sources, to make identifying data easier, to promote the reproduction of research results, and to allow the impact of data to be tracked.
+We are a strong proponent of Open Science and the FAIR principles in regards to data.
+Data should be F(indable), A(ccessible), I(nteroperable) and R(eusable) as well as properly cited acknowledging the author's sources, to make identifying data easier, to promote the reproduction of research results, and to allow the impact of data to be tracked.